younata/personal_knowledge/src/astronomy/astrophotography/README.md

 I use the following software:

-- [AstroDSLR](https://www.cloudmakers.eu/astrodslr/) for capturing from my DSLR.
+- AstroDSLR[^astrodslr ssl] for capturing from my DSLR.
 - [Nebulosity](https://www.stark-labs.com/nebulosity.html) for stacking images.

 ## Finding a site